Easby, Richmondshire: Notable buildings

 Easby Abbey, which is in ruins, was one of many dissolved by Henry VIII as part of the reformation.
 The important Anglo-Saxon stone Easby Cross of 800-820 is currently in the Victoria and Albert Museum in London, but the church, from whose walls three of the four fragments were recovered in 1931, displays a plaster cast.
 The ruins are a Grade I listed building as is the Abbey Gatehouse.

+Other notable buildings include Easby Hospital, almshouses built in 1732; Easby Abbey Mill, built about 1800; and the 18th-century St Trinian's Hall.